WIAG-ADW-GOE/WIAGweb2/notebooks/sync_notebooks/Readme.md

 **Instructions**:

 1. Log in to WIAG using your credentials.
+2. Click on Edit > Domherren aus dem Digitalen Personenregister
-2. Locate and click the button to import entries from PR.
+3. Locate and click the button "Start" to import entries from PR at the bottom of the page.
-3. Newly imported entries will receive a higher WIAG ID, distinguishing them from native WIAG entries.
+4. Newly imported entries will receive a higher WIAG ID, distinguishing them from native WIAG entries.
-4. These entries require manual review.
+5. These entries require manual review.
 After verification, they will be assigned a lower WIAG ID.

 ### Step 2: Update WIAG IDs in Personenregister